-Integration of these components with executable decisions has effectively converted OpenRules® from a BRMS to a BDMS, Business Decision Management System, oriented to "decision-centric" application development.
+Integration of these components with executable decisions provides OpenRules® customer with a general purpose BRDMS, Business Rules and Decision Management System, oriented to "decision-centric" application development with externalized business logic.

 OpenRules, Inc. is a professional open source company that provides software, product documentation and technical support and other services that are highly praised by our customers.
-You may start learning about product with the document "Getting Started" which describes how to install OpenRules[®] and includes simple examples.
+You may start learning about product with the document "Getting Started" which describes how to install OpenRules® and includes simple examples.
 Then you may look at a more complex example in the tutorial "Calculating Tax Return".
-This user manual covers the core OpenRules[®] concepts in greater depth.
-Additional OpenRules[®] components are described in separate user manuals: see Rule Learner, Rule Solver, and Rule Dialog.
+This user manual covers the core OpenRules® concepts in greater depth.
+Additional OpenRules® components are described in separate user manuals: see Rule Learner, Rule Solver, and Rule Dialog.
+Many other helpful documents and tutorials can be found online at the Documentation page of www.openrules.com.